-intellectual Piaget's model of development explains the existence of developments that intelligence is built in a period in a series composed of stages that are interrelated or related.
+model Piaget's of intellectual development explains the existence of developments that intelligence is built in a period in a series composed of stages that are interrelated or related.
 These stages determine its development.
 This development is a fundamental process where each element of learning is a function of the overall development.
-Thus. one's intellectual development determines what can be learned.
+Thus, one's intellectual development determines what can be learned.